XPilot/ByteArray.js/README.md

 **As of 10 April, I updated RawByteArray, where reading little-endian integers isn't added yet.**

+**As of 10 April, I added an example for Int64.
+I might use this later.**

 - Properties
 - Standalone methods
 - Reading methods